History of the Mark Addy

 Charles Everett was childless, but very much devoted to his nephew, John Everett, who he sent to medical school.
 John Coleman moved to the Philadelphia area and became a wealthy physician, but owned slaves (a policy his uncle disapproved of).
 Although Charles Everett willed everything to him when he died, the will stated that John would receive Upland Manor and nothing else if he failed to free his slaves.

-Perhaps the live, double yellow head Amazon parrot who greets you from his cage as you enter the Victorian house is an indicator of the surprises that await you at today's Mark Addy.
-If you like superb cuisine, fine imported wines as well as those from our local wineries, antiques, a combination of floral wallpapers, and a mélange of décor in each room, all overlooking the Blue Ridge mountains, drop in on Leslie and Rafi Tal.
+Perhaps the live, double yellow head Amazon parrot who greets you from his cage as you enter the Victorian house is an indicator of the surprises that await you at today’s Mark Addy.
+If you like superb cuisine, fine imported wines as well as those from our local wineries, antiques, a combination of floral wallpapers, and a mélange of décor in each room, all overlooking the Blue Ridge mountains, drop in on Leslie Tal.